Vapor Barrier + Air-Con = Damp Moldy Walls

-Why are old homes in great shape while new ones rot?
+Why are old homes with air-con in great shape while new ones rot?

 Even the dumbest of the three little pigs didn't build his house out of paper. -Joe Lstiburek

 As we insulate and make homes airtight, they don't dry as easily, and common building practices trap moisture inside wall assemblies.
 Be careful not to confuse Air barriers with Vapor barriers either, they're not the same...
 Adding to that problem is that we have introduced engineered wood products that are far more susceptible to moisture damage than solid lumber.
 If you were thinking it's ok to build a new home with OSB "because everybody does it," see why we consider that the small extra cost of plywood may be worth it when compared to the disadvantages of OSB here.

 Because modern houses trap moisture in the walls behind a polyethylene vapor barrier - that's why!
 It should be no wonder that a leaky house with durable materials and very little insulation could remain in almost the same condition today as it was 100 years ago.
-While trying to stay warm we effectively kiln dried houses from the inside.
-It should also come as no surprise, for a number of reasons, that we cannot afford to keep building houses like that.
+While trying to stay warm with our roaring fires we effectively kiln dried houses from the inside.
+It should also come as no surprise, for a number of reasons, that we cannot afford to keep building or heating houses like that.

 Putting a plastic vapour barrier on the inside of an air conditioned house is colossally stupid. - J.L.

 Moisture-impenetrable vapour barriers work great in winter and, before air conditioning and heavily insulated walls, they were relatively harmless in summer.
 But as homes are now better insulated and also cooled during hot months, that vapour barrier is on the wrong side of the wall assembly to be effective for much of the year.

 If you live in a land of endless winter, an interior polyethylene vapour barrier is a great idea.
 While it might seem like that in most of Canada and the East coast of the US at times, there are a few hot humid months we tend to forget about.

 It requires a lot of energy for fungus to make a meal out of solid wood, but we have made it much easier by engineering a virtual buffet of easily digestible materials.
 The inclusion of a poly vapour barrier in the mix creates a dining atmosphere with a 5-star rating.

-To build the structures of our houses, we use engineered wood products that have been chewed into tiny bite-sized morsels that are held together with some tasty glues, which can be softened up in summer months thanks to the inward bound vapour drive hitting the poly vapour barrier and condensing into water droplets.
+To build the structures of our houses today, we often use engineered wood products that have been chewed into tiny bite-sized morsels that are held together with some tasty glues, which can be softened up in summer months thanks to the inward bound vapour drive hitting the poly vapour barrier and condensing into water droplets.
+Yum.

 Even old mold with no teeth can eat paper. - J.L.